kingashari/hksuperG/README.md

 totally not available

+dead number data is now available automatically in update 1.7

 # web version ?

 The web version will come, maybe it won't be long in 2-3 weeks, this will probably use the first version, maybe use WAP mode because here we are looking for easy access.
 I will add some important features first before rolling out the web version. version 1.9? version 2.0 or 2.1?
 Don't know.